yangxvlin/learn-spring-security/README.md

 7. SecurityContext:
     - Interface defining the minimum security information associated with the current thread of execution It holds the authentication data post successful authentication **<u>(stores the details of the currently authenticated user inside Spring Security framework)</u>**

-## section 2: changing the default secuirty configurations
+## section 2: changing the default security configurations
 - Services with out any security
     - /contact
         - This service should accept the details from the Contact Us page in the UI and save to the DB.